My name is Sean Miller.

 A fabulist is a writer who writes fables.
 I especially love science fables.
 Science fables are stories that blend the fantastical, the mythical, and the magical with real science.

-On December 15, 2018, I’ll be publishing my middle-grade novel, Prezzemolina, or, The Little Parsley Girl.
+In September, I’ll be publishing my middle-grade novel, Prezzemolina, or, The Little Parsley Girl.
 It’s a modern retelling of the classic Italian fairy tale.

 When her mother forfeits her to the fairies, a fiercely independent twelve-year-old girl must use her magical affinity for parsley to escape the fairies’ ravenous clutches and get back home.

 Sign up here to get a free ebook copy of Prezzemolina when it comes out.

 In a former life, I earned a PhD in English from the University of London.